Agenda

 Session 6aDaniel Goldstein, Senior Principal Research Manager, Microsoft Research.
 Facilitating Meetings with LLMs: An Experimental Study of Group Decision Making.Caleb Kwon, Assistant Professor, McCombs School of Business, UT Austin.
 Human-Algorithm Interactions in Labor Scheduling Decisions.Christine Riordan, Assistant Professor, University of Illinois at Urbana-Champaign.
 From rhythms to stop, drop and roll: Unpacking the impact of algorithmic management on discretion in hotel housekeeping work. |

 Session 6bRobin Na, PhD Candidate, MIT Sloan School of Management.
 Large Language Models for Research Synthesis and Evaluation.Terrence Neumann, PhD Candidate, McCombs School of Business, University of Texas at Austin.
-Sanity checks for testing the reliability of large language models in opinion surveys.Binglu Wang, PhD Candidate, Kellogg.
-Can Large Language Models Provide Useful Feedback on Research Preprints?
-A Large-Scale Randomized Field Experiment. |
+Sanity checks for testing the reliability of large language models in opinion surveys.Binglu Wang, PhD Candidate, Kellogg School of Management, Northwestern University.
+LLM feedback on Science: A Large-Scale Randomized Field Experiment. |

 12:55 – 2:10 |